Ukrainian Surnames of Hypothetical Bulgarish Origin

-Since traces of their presence on the territory of Ukraine were left by Bulgars in many place names, an attempt was made to find them also in anthroponimics.
-Possibility of the existence of the Ukrainian surnames Bulgarian origin is confirmed by such fact.
+Since traces of the presence of the Proto-Bulgars, the people of Turkic origin were left in many place names on the territory of Ukraine, an attempt was made to find matches also in anthroponotic.
+The Map of the distribution of the surnames of Ukraine, which indicates the number and places of distribution of some of them, is presented on the Internet.
+Using this map, you can check how hypothetical surnames of Bulgarish origin correlate with the spread of Bulgarish toponymy.
+The possibility of the existence of Ukrainian surnames of Bulgarish origin is confirmed by such fact.
 The name of the village of Gavarechchina in Lviv Region has a clear Bulgar origin, as it is connected to the common village handcraft of black pottery.
-The surname Bakusevich is typical for this village and it also has Bulgarish roots because an ancient Chuvash male name Pakkuç is recorded.
-The surnames Backus, Bakusevich or Bakutsevich are also found in the villages of Kimir, Ushkovichi, Chupernosov, Nedilyska in Peremyshlyany district, Lviv region, where the existence of Bulgar settlements can be confirmed by archaeological data (Cherepin-Lagodiv group of sites).
+The surname Bakusevich is typical for this village and it also has Bulgarish roots because old Chuvash male names Pakkuç, Pakus, Pakăs are recorded.
+The surnames Bakus, Bakusevich, or Bakutsevich are found also in the villages of Kimir, Ushkovichi, Chupernosov, Nedilyska in Peremyshlyany district, Lviv region, where the existence of Bulgar settlements can be confirmed by archaeological data (Cherepin-Lagodiv group of sites).
 Incidentally, the names of the first three above-mentioned villages are also explained by means of the Chuvash language.
 Obviously, Ukrainians took the name Backus from the Bulgars still in For-Christian times, and it was an additional person identifier after spreading Christian names.
-Later it or derived from it Bakusevich Bakutsevich were recorded as a surname.
-The explanation of the meaning of this name is absent in the Chuvash Pakkuç dictionaries, but obviously, it comes from the verb pakka "to thrash, cudegel" in conjunction with the affix uç.
-This affix, just as aç eç ere used to form nouns out of verbs.
-Thus, you can be sure that some other Ukrainian surnames exist since prehistoric times, as well as names of villages in which they occur.
+Later it, or derived from it Bakusevich – Bakutsevich were recorded as a surname.
+The explanations of the meaning of these noted names are is absent in the Chuvash dictionaries, but maybe, they originated from Chuv. pak "swiftly" or pakka "to thrash, beat" in conjunction with the affix – uç.
+This affix, just as – aç – eç is used to form nouns.
+Thus, we can be sure that some other Ukrainian surnames exist since prehistoric times, as well as names of villages in which they occur.

 As research base "List of names of Dniester Land" (V. STETSYUK 2001: 156-214) has been taken.
 The list was compiled by members of the expedition "Dniester" of Lion Society (Lviv) in the years 1989-2001 and includes more than two thousand different names, typical in settlements of the Dniester region.
 Data on existing surnames outside of the Dniester Land are taken from the site:"A history of Surnames".